section-engineering-education/engineering-education/stream-filter-in-java-using-lambda-expressions/index.md

 ### Introduction
 Java offers some of sophisticated methods that make optimum use of streams and lambda expressions, and they are all written in Java.
 The use of streams and lambda expressions allows you to build an assembly line.
 The functional programming principles used in the assembly-line solution are applied.

-The assembly line is made up of several different techniques.
-Each method takes the input, changes it in some manner, and then passes the results on to the next method in the chain to complete the process.
+The filter() function is an intermediate operation that receives data from a stream and produces a new stream after changing the data in accordance with the condition passed to it.

 ### Prerequisites
 Before going through this tutorial the reader should: